 If it works for the horse it is because the horse is feeling one particular short-term emotion: annoyance (or something like it).

 That ‘fake it until you make it’ strategy can work on our short term emotions too.
-(In times when we feel anger, fear, envy, etc.) For example, if we are in a scary situation: a job interview, meeting someone special, or competing in a contest, then it can be a good idea to fake confidence.
+For example, if we are in a scary situation like a job interview, or we are meeting someone special, or competing in a contest, then it can be a good idea to fake confidence.
 We can change our body language, vocal tone and manner, and feel more confident.

-But when it’s a long term strategy, no. I’m concerned when someone aims to create a permanent facade.
+But when it’s a long term strategy, no. Don’t aim to create a permanent facade.

-Core happiness is not a short term emotion.
-It’s our default emotion.
+Core happiness is not a short term emotion, it’s our long-term day-to-day default emotion.
 It’s what we feel when nothing in particular is happening.
-It’s the lubricant to the life we lead.
+It’s the lubricant to the life.
 If we have low core happiness – if we are feeling miserable in day-to-day life – something is wrong, and masking that misery by acting happy won’t work in the long-term.
-It can even cause problems.
-If we pretend to feel happy while feeling miserable we can end up feeling resentful and shortchanged.
+It can even cause problems: if we pretend to feel happy when feeling miserable we can end up feeling resentful and shortchanged.
 Worse, we can lose touch with the misery we really are feeling.
 How then can we deal with it?

 Even with our short-term emotions I suggest that we don’t ‘fake it until we make it’.
 I can understand that there are times when it might be advantageous to pretend to be confident, but if we pretend to be cool when we feel jealous, or pretend to be calm when we are angry, we won’t get to express those emotions in a healthy, constructive manner.
 For example, how can we deal with our anger effectively if we pretend it’s not there?